A Countess from Hong Kong: Reception

+The film premiered in London on 5 January 1967, receiving negative reviews from critics.
+Although a major success in Europe and Japan, it still underperformed at the US box office.

 Home media

 The film was released on VHS in 1996, as part of the Universal Cinema Classics series.
 In 2003 it was released on DVD in widescreen format, and later re-released as part of the DVD set Marlon Brando: The Franchise Collection.
 It is now on Blu-ray.